Fishing - Where to Fish For Largemouth Bass in Lakes by Season

 How deep do largemouth bass go in winter?

-In winter, largemouth bass often hold in deeper water, though the exact depth depends on the lake and local water temperature.
-In many systems, they may stay in the 20- to 40-foot range, but shallower or deeper holding patterns are possible.
+In winter, largemouth bass often hold in deeper water, though the exact depth depends on the lake and local temperature.
+In many systems, they may remain in the 20- to 40-foot range, but shallower or deeper patterns are also possible.

 Can largemouth bass be caught in cold weather?